FiAWe/recruitment-ml/README.md

 ## What I am pleased with
-I enjoyed working on this project and am pleased with the results.
+I enjoyed working on this project, the effectiveness of even simple models always astounds me.
+I have tested a variety of models and am pleased with the results.
 The initial simple models performed surprisingly well, but there was still improvement to be made using more complex models.

 I am pleased with the performance of the BERT model.
-It is a very powerful model and it was interesting to see how it performed on this task.
-It is pretrained, so relies on a lot more context than the other models.
+Being a very powerful model, it was interesting to see how it performed on this task.
+It is pretrained, so relies on a lot more context than the other models can get from just the training data.
 This is likely part of the reason it performed so well.

 I have started to refactor the code to make it more scalable and easier to maintain.
 Although just a demonstration, I always aim to make the code as clean and readable as possible.
 Allowing for easy testing of different models and extension of functionality.